fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

     * Delivered every 5 (active) minutes with up 15 minute delay
     * Can be aggregated across regions
     * Can be aggregated across accounts
+    * Notifications Available
+* Setup
+    * Enabled by default (For 7 Days)
+* Security
     * Protect you CloudTrail logs, they contain everything that you are doing in your AWS account and may contain PII
     * Allow your security people admin access to Cloudtrail, auditors read only access to CloudTrail using IAM
+    * Use Iam policies to restrict access to unauthorised people
-* Restrict Access to S3 using bucket policies, and use MFA delete on your objects
+    * Restrict Access to S3 using bucket policies (That contain log files), and use MFA delete on your objects
+    * Use SSE-S3 or SSE-KMS to encrypt the logs
     * Use lifecycle rules to move data to Glacier or to delete it
-* Check the interity of your log files using digest files
+    * Check the integrity of your log files using digest files

 ### Cloudwatch

+* Enables
+    * Resource utilization, operational performance monitoring
+    * Log aggregation and basic analysis
+* Provides
+    * Real-time monitoring within AWS for resources and applications
+    * Hooks to event triggers
 * Key Components
     * CloudWatch
     * CloudWatch logs